What does the life of a non-technical founder look like?

 Having an eye for the visuals will always help you tell your story.
 You probably are not designing the app but you should certainly have a layout for what’s going to go in that design.

 It will be easier for you to put down your thoughts through visuals, rather than explaining in words.
-Building a product prototype is the first step towards building a successful MVP and eventually reaching the Product/Market fit.
+Developing a product prototype is the first step towards building a successful MVP and eventually reaching the Product/Market fit.

 Your prototype doesn’t need to be anything fancy.
 A simple sketch on a piece of paper or whiteboard works.
 If you wish to put that extra effort in it there are a number of prototyping tools available at your disposal.
 You don’t even need a technical know-how to learn how to use these, its that easy.